Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop: Experiments

 \subsection{Qualitative evaluation}

-Figure~\ref{fig:comparison_sup} shows a range of predicted 3D reconstructions from our method when tested on a wide range of StanfordExtra and Animal Pose~\cite{animalpose} dogs.
-The examples include challenging poses, large diversity in dog shape and size, interaction with humans, various environmental conditions and handling occluded keypoints.
-Note that only StanfordExtra is used for training and we use no fine-tuning to produce results on the Animal Pose dataset.
+Figure~\ref{fig:comparison_sup} shows a range of example system outputs when tested on range of StanfordExtra and Animal Pose~\cite{animalpose} dogs with varying pose and shape and in challenging conditions.
+Note that only StanfordExtra is used for training.